 St John's dates to the 12th century, but the current building owes much to a late 18th-century rebuilding in Gothick style.
 The man responsible for transforming the earlier church was Reverend Shute Barrington (1734-1826), Bishop of Llandaff, Salisbury, and Durham, who is buried in the family vault beneath the chancel.
 He was the son of John Shute, the 1st Viscount and Baron Barrington.

 The church was restored in 1880 by Lewis Wyatt, but was made redundant in 1981 and is now in the care of the Churches Conservation Trust.

-Within the chancel are two excellent 18th century monuments.
+Within the chancel are two excellent 18th-century monuments.
 The largest and most striking is a tomb of a young man dressed in Oriental costume, including a turban.
 This is John Sanders (d.
-1731), who is shown life sized, reclining on a sarcophagus, but there is no inscription on the tomb.
-On the wall is another, smaller monument with busts of a couple, in similar style.
+1731), who is shown life-sized, reclining on a sarcophagus, but there is no inscription on the tomb.
+On the wall is another, smaller monument with busts of a couple, in a similar style.

 Mongewell Park and Carmel College

 The nearby mansion of Mongwell Park was once owned by the American Henry Gould.
 Gould, who was an atheist, was perturbed because he could see villagers going to the church, so he had the lane leading to St John's sunk below deep banks so that the church attendees would pass unnoticed.